Composition and Arrangement Tutorials for Music Production

 Foundations of Music Theory Tutorials

-To learn more about the basics of music theory, constructing chord progression, using inversions, and working with Keys and scales, our Music theory for music production tutorial covers the foundations of Music Theory.
+To learn more about the basics of music theory, constructing chord progressions, using inversions, and working with keys and scales, our Music Theory for Music Production tutorial covers the foundations of music theory.

 What to expect

 Music Theory for Producers serves as a great introduction to music creation with the aim of demystifying music theory for new music producers.
-Specially created for those whose primary instrument is a DAW and MIDI keyboard.
+It was specially created for those whose primary instrument is a DAW and MIDI keyboard.
 While music theory can be deep, it is crucial for creative music production.

 It concludes with insights into chord voicing, inversions, and practical examples of chord progressions.
 The importance of experimenting with voicing to match the direction of the track is highlighted, providing producers with a versatile understanding of music theory applicable to their compositions.